Export Development Bank of Iran

-Export Development Bank of Iran (EDBI) (بانک توسعه صادرات ايران, Bank Tusi'h-e Sadârat Iran) is Iran's export-import bank.
+Export Development Bank of Iran (EDBI) (بانک توسعه صادرات ايران, Bank Tuse'h-e Sadârat-e Iran) is Iran's export-import bank.
 The bank was incorporated as a policy bank, owned by the Iranian government, and provides financial and other conventional banking services to Iranian exporters and importers.

-Backgrounds
+Overview

-Pursuant to the approval made by the Extraordinary General Meeting of the Banks on July 10, 1991, the Export Development Bank of Iran was founded on November 24, 1991, as a state-owned bank.
+Pursuant to the approval made by the Extraordinary General Assembly Meeting of the Banks, the Export Development Bank of Iran was founded on 10 July 1991, and subsequently became operational on 24 November 1991, as a state-owned bank.
 Under its charter, EDBI acts as the administrative arm of the Government of Iran to contribute to the national economy, through promoting non-oil export of goods and other technical and engineering services of Iranian origin and also to enhance economic cooperation with other countries.

-International credit ratings

-Capital Intelligence (CI), Credit Analysis & Ratings on August 11, 2020 announced that it has affirmed the Long-Term Foreign Currency Rating (LT FCR) and Short-Term Foreign Currency Rating (ST FCR) of Export Development Bank of Iran (EDBI) at 'B' and 'B', respectively.
-At the same time, CI Ratings has affirmed EDBI's Bank Standalone Rating (BSR) of 'b', Core Financial Strength (CFS) rating of 'b' and Extraordinary Support Level (ESL) of Moderate.
-The Outlook for the LT FCR and BSR remains Negative.

 Access to the Sovereign Wealth Fund

 The Export Development Bank of Iran has access to the Government Fund (Sovereign Wealth Fund) administered by the National Development Fund of Iran [NDFI] which was founded in 2011.
-The NDFI has so far signed agency contracts with different Iranian banks including Exports Development Bank of Iran (EDBI) to allocate US$9 billion for supporting investments in the private Sector.
+The NDFI has signed agency contracts with different Iranian banks including Exports Development Bank of Iran (EDBI) to allocate US$9 billion for supporting investments in the private Sector.